nikolay-danev/NoggenFogger/README.md

 # NoggenFogger
+Game advertising website
-Games advertising website (All trademarks referenced herein are the properties of their respective owners.)
+All trademarks referenced herein are the properties of their respective owners.